DanielAbreuAcosta/Ecu_bat_micro/README.md

 ### Chopper

-Chopper is a tool to filter and trim fastq files from long read sequencing techniques like ONT.
+Chopper is a tool to filter and trim fastq files from long read sequencing technologies like ONT.
 Go to your working environment and install it:

 ``` python
 conda activate example